The Historical Notionist

 Martha Washington: The First First Lady

-A review of the book Dames and Daughters of Colonial Days written by Geraldine Brooks and published in the year 1900.
+The following is a review of the book Dames and Daughters of Colonial Days written by Geraldine Brooks and published in the year 1900.
 This text was written as part of audio visual presentation featuring Martha Washington for Patriot Lessons TV, recorded in 2015.
-Dames and Daughters is a book of nine chapters profiling nine different women of colonial…
+Dames and Daughters is a book of nine chapters profiling nine different…

 Read more